-Under the Adimab Platform Transfer Agreement, the Company is obligated to pay Adimab for certain fees, milestones and royalty payments (see Note 7), including an annual fee of single digit millions on each of the first four anniversaries of the Adimab Platform Transfer Agreement Effective Date.
+Under the Adimab Platform Transfer Agreement, the Company is obligated to pay Adimab for certain fees, milestones and royalty payments (see Note 6).

-During both the three and nine months ended September 30, 2024 and 2023, the Company recognized a portion of the annual fee as research and development expense under the Adimab Platform Transfer Agreement.
+During the three months ended March 31, 2024, the Company recognized a portion of the first annual fee as research and development expense.
+During the three months ended March 31, 2023, the Company did not recognize any research and development expense in connection with the Adimab Platform Transfer Agreement.